pifroggi/vs_temporalfix/README.md

 __*`strength`*__
 Suppression strength of temporal inconsistencies.
 Higher means more aggressive.
 400 works great in most cases.
 The best way to finetune is to find a static scene and increase this till lines and details are stable.
-Reduce if you get blending/ghosting on dark or hazy scenes.
+Reduce if you get blending/ghosting on small movements, especially in dark or hazy scenes, or blocky artifacts.

 __*`tr`*__
 Temporal radius sets the number of frames to average over.
 Higher means more stable, especially on slow pans and zooms, but slower.
 6 works great in most cases.
 The best way to finetune is to find a slow pan or zoom and increase this till lines and details are stable.

 __*`exclude`* (optional)__